 (translation Perry, LCL)

 This fable relates about a middle-aged man who is in love with a young and an old mistress.
 These mistresses want to make him look like their own age by plucking out his white resp. black hairs, thus making him bald.
-While the application (presumably secondary) conveys a misogynist message about women, the narrative actually portrays the negative consequences of indulgence and erotic love.
+While the application (presumably secondary) conveys a misogynist message about women, the narrative actually portrays the negative consequences of indulgence and erotic love for the middle-aged man.
 His love for the two women emasculates the man, turning him into a passive beloved who is not in active control of the situation.
 Since his young and aged mistresses pluck out his hairs, he looses the physical appearance of his middle age.
 His baldness either turns him into a baby or an old man.